Multi-Island Marine Debris Removal in the State of Hawaii

 Who is involved?

-With the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, Hawai‘i Wildlife Fund is partnering with Surfrider Foundation – Kaua‘i Chapter and Pūlama Lānaʻi to remove marine debris from the impacted coastlines of Hawai‘i, Kaua‘i, Maui, and Lānaʻi.
+With the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, Hawai‘i Wildlife Fund partnered with Surfrider Foundation – Kaua‘i Chapter and Pūlama Lānaʻi to remove marine debris from the impacted coastlines of Hawai‘i, Kaua‘i, Maui, and Lānaʻi.

 What is the project and why is it important?